adityarana14/Array/README.md

 Q14) Given an array arr of N integers.
 Find the contiguous sub-array with maximum sum.

 q15) Given an array arr[] of N integers arranged in a circular fashion.
 Your task is to find the maximum contiguous subarray sum.

+q17) Given two sorted arrays arr1[] and arr2[] of sizes n and m in non-decreasing order.
+Merge them in sorted order without using any extra space.
+Modify arr1 so that it contains the first N elements and modify arr2 so that it contains the last M elements.